zilexa/Homeserver/filesystem/README.md

 ## Step 3: Create mountpoints for each drive
 Now that each drive has a filesystem (or in case of BTRFS RAID1 is part of a filesytem), we need to create mountpoints (= paths to assign each drive or filesystem to).
 1. Open the folder /mnt in your file manager, right click and open it with root rights.This will give you a nice view of the structure.
-2. With the following command, you create multiple folders.
+2. Go back to Terminal: with the following command, you create multiple folders.
 ```
 sudo mkdir -p /mnt/disks/{cache,data0,data1,data2,data3,parity1,backup1,backup2}
 ```